 Meditation involves surrendering all thoughts and encourages you to silence your mind and be calm.
 True meditation involves being awake but with your mind centred inwards – aware but with no focus on the things going on around you.

 Both take time to fully master, and shouldn’t be rushed.
 But with busy lives, it can be a struggle to find time to be mindful or to meditate.

 Meditation in Action

 Walking meditation is ‘meditation in action’.
 See it as somewhere between mindfulness and meditation.
-It can easily be incorporated into your day on your way to work, going to the shops, picking up the children or simply on a walk dedicated to being mindful.
+It can easily be incorporated into your day on your way to work, going to the shops, picking up the dry-cleaning, or simply on a walk dedicated to being mindful.
 Shake off any feelings that meditation needs to be done whilst seated.
 Meditation is a way of being aware of yourself, and where you are in a moment.
 It has an inner focus.

 Given that your mind will be focussed on the act of walking, its imperative that you practice your walking meditation safely.
 Both urban and rural locations have their own risks.
 But if you struggle with seated meditation, then you might find walking meditation comes easier to you.
 Focusing on the here and now, via the fluid movements of walking, can be easier than when your body is still.

 It’s best to first practice in an open space, free from cars, other walkers and obstacles.
 Even though your eyes are open throughout a walking meditation, it can be easy to lose sense of your surroundings.
 Once you’ve practised a few times, you can take your walking meditation skills with you wherever you go.

 The walking meditation audio track, at the end of this article, will help to guide and focus you, and is designed to work alongside these tips for a safe walking meditation.

 Safe Walking Meditation